bmc/classutil/README.md

 classutil: Fast class finder utilities, plus some extras
 ========================================================

+**NOTE**: This branch supports Scala 2.9.x and earlier releases.
+For Scala 2.10 and later, you want the "master" branch (i.e., the trunk).

 ## Introduction

 The *org.clapper.classutil* (ClassUtil) library is a Scala package that